Brooklyn private independent school

 Support innovative programs.

 We boldly commit to supporting the school’s dynamic approach to education.
 Our curriculum offers deep understanding and mastery in a wide array of disciplines.
-The following are just a few of the forward-thinking approaches that set our students on a path of ”global, critical, ethical learning” that sets them apart in their intellectual development from early childhood education through the college process and beyond/for lifelong learning :
+The following are just a few of the forward-thinking approaches that set our students on a path of ”global, critical, ethical learning” that sets them apart in their intellectual development from early childhood education through the college process and beyond/for lifelong learning:

 • We support interdisciplinary courses such as our innovative Humanities program beginning in Middle School.

-• Our three-year Science Research and Design program in the Upper School, which students take in addition to their core lab science courses, allows them to pursue independent research with a mentor, and publish their studies in a research journal.
+• Our three-year Science Research and Design program in the Upper School, which students take in addition to their core lab science courses, allows them to pursue independent research with a mentor, and to publish their studies in a research journal.
 A student paper on solar energy became the moving piece of evidence to convince the NYC Landmarks Commission to approve solar panels on the roof of the 181 Lincoln Place gym!

 • We support the rapid growth of the Computer Science program, which began as a single coding class and is now a full, multidivisional curriculum, to which we added an additional full time faculty member.

-• The Lincoln Place Beta Lab supports the fully integrated Science, Technology, Engineering, Art and Math (STEAM) program.
+• The Lincoln Place Beta Lab supports the fully integrated Science, Technology, Engineering, Art, and Math (STEAM) program.